jlsemi/smartsnmp/doc/how-to-write-mib-group.md

 Long Index
 ----------

+There are three styles of index table to be referred to by 'indexes' in Entry: single index, long index, and cascaded index.

-Some Table uses long index such as IP address plus port which means the index is made up with two or more entry variables.
+Long index is made up with multi-oids such as IP address following port which means the index is made up with two or more entry variables.
 In udpTable we examplified that with two entry variables as part of the index value and their get function method as well as how to write udp_entry_cache.

     local udp_entry_cache = {
         ["0.0.0.0.67"] = {},